ProfessionalsLiza M. Velazquez

 - Bosnian women in the successful trial of a landmark human rights case brought under the Alien Tort Statute.

 Liza is actively involved in human rights and pro bono matters.
 She has successfully represented many asylum clients, including parents separated from their children at the U.S. border, women and their families fleeing gang violence, and individuals seeking protection from persecution based on sexual orientation or gender identity in their home countries.
 She recently represented more than 100 companies in an amicus brief supporting the Equal Rights Amendment.
 She is Vice Chair of the Board of Legal Services NYC, the nation’s largest civil legal services provider, and a member of the Board of Advisors of Human Rights First.
 She serves on the governing body for the Cyrus R. Vance Center for International Justice.
 She is a member of the Board of the Fund for Modern Courts, the Practical Law Litigation Advisory Board, and a member of the Board of Ambassadors of the National Health Law Program (NHeLP), and a member of the New York State Bar Association Task Force on Advancing Diversity.

 AWARDS & RECOGNITIONS

 Liza has been repeatedly recognized for her trial accomplishments and litigation achievements, particularly in the employment space.
 In 2022, Liza was recognized by Law360 as an MVP in the "Employment" category and by The National Law Journal as an “Employment Law Trailblazer” for her achievements advising employers during the COVID-19 pandemic.
 In 2021, Liza was named “Labor and Employment Lawyer of Year” by Euromoney for their Americas Women in Business Law Awards series.
 She was also recently named to the 2021 edition of Crain’s New York Business’s “Notable Women in Law” list.
-Liza has been recognized as a “National Star” for Labor and Employment Litigation by Benchmark Litigation for four consecutive years, and was selected by Lawdragon in 2022 to the 500 Leading Corporate Employment Lawyers guide and in 2021 to the 500 Leading Lawyers in America guide.
+Liza has been recognized as a “National Star” for Labor and Employment Litigation by Benchmark Litigation for four consecutive years, and was selected by Lawdragon in 2022 to the “500 Leading Corporate Employment Lawyers” guide and to the “500 Leading Lawyers in America” guide.
 In 2020, Liza was named a “Litigator of the Week” by The American Lawyer for a victory on behalf of IBM in a high-stakes trade secrets and noncompetition trial.